5 Best Password Managers for Opera in 2024

 LastPass is another good choice for Opera users seeking a password manager with strong security, unlimited password storage, and an intuitive browser extension.
 The free version of LastPass is particularly noteworthy, offering features comparable to paid competitors on the market.

 LastPass’s native extension for Opera runs smoothly and is one of the few native extensions on this list.
-It makes it easy to access all of the features provided.
 The auto-filling functionality works exceptionally well, filling in login fields and web forms with ease each time you navigate to them.

 4. LastPass — Native Opera Extension & a Good Free Version